beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 Python handles all errors with exceptions.

 An exception is a signal that an error has occurred.
-There are a number of built-in exceptions, which indicate conditions like reading past the end of a file, or dividing by zero.
+There are a number of built-in exceptions for example dividing by zero.
 You can also define your own exceptions.

 #### 13.1.
 Catching exceptions